 \subsection{Approximate Equivariance}

 There have been several different definitions of approximate, relaxed, or partial equivariance.
-In this paper, we use the definition given by \cite{petrache2024approximation} and first give some background to build up to its definition.
+In this paper, we use the definition given by \cite{petrache2024approximation}.
+We give some background to build up to the definition.
 Let $G$ be a group and $f: X \rightarrow Y, x \mapsto y$ be the task function. \begin{definition}[Equivariance Error] For $g \in G$ and $x \in X$, the equivariance error $ee(f, g, x)$ is defined as

 \end{definition} Equivariance error measures exactly how far a function is from perfect equivariance with respect to $G$ for a particular $x$.
 For an exactly $G$-equivariant function, $ee(f,g,x) = 0$ for all $g \in G$ and $x \in X$.